What is Title Insurance?

 How can I save money on Title Insurance and what is Prior Title Evidence?

 Prior title evidence, also known as a “Prior,” is the Title Insurance Commitment or Policy (or in some cases, an Abstract) the owner received when they purchased the property.
-Providing this prior title policy when the order is placed with New Castle Title will qualify you for this 20% discount.
+Providing this prior title policy when the order is placed with New Castle Title may qualify you for a discount.

 Can New Castle Title service counties outside the five county area?